 This recipe for Easy Fish Tacos is a cinch to make.
 Top them with your favorite taco fixings and you’ll create a homestyle fiesta in minutes.

-- You can use cod, pollock, halibut or flounder for these tacos.
-Any firm white fish does best.
+- For this fish taco recipe, you can use cod, pollock, halibut or flounder for these tacos.
+Choose a firm white fish as it does best.

 - To keep these light, I typically spray them with cooking spray for baking.
 You can drizzle them with oil as well, the choice is yours.

 - You can serve fish tacos on flour or corn tortillas.
 See how to make Easy Homemade Flour Tortillas from Mom on Timeout.

 - If you prefer, the fish can be deep fried or pan fried in oil rather than baking in the oven.
 Depending on the thickness cook them for 1-2 minutes per side or until the fish flakes easily with a fork.
 Fry in batches just as you would when making Baja style tacos.